mainwp/mainwp/readme.txt

 * Fixed: Incorrect tooltip text for the Backups on Server tooltip
 * Fixed: Issue with extensions auto activation in the Quick Setup process
 * Fixed: PHP Notices
-* Fixed: Variable naming issue that throws a Reference Error
+* Fixed: Variable naming issue that throws a ReferenceError
 * Added: Maximum sync request settings in Advanced Options
 * Added: Support for the new version of the MainWP Rocket Extension
 * Added: Support for the new version of the MainWP iThemes Security Extension